arnehuang/arnehuang.github-io/_posts/2019-02-25-Getting Bad.md

 ---

 I like to go down this down this line of thinking whenever I'm tempted to skip something that has been routinized (workout, practising, etc).
 Not only will I not get better, but I'll actually get worse, and (this is another topic) I'll make it easier to skip in the future.
-The swing or opportunity cost in my head has to be at least doubled when I judging whether it's worth it.
+The opportunity cost in my head has to be at least doubled when I'm judging whether it's worth it.